Matthew-Salaway/XNotes/README.md

-# Step 1
-Run the download_datasets_into_data_folder() function in the data.py file
-- This downloads the 5 data files from https://twitter.com/i/communitynotes/download-data and stores them in the data folder
-- This is about 2.9 GB of data
+# An Automated LLM Fact-Checker
+This repository provides an automated system for running fact checks.
+It is built to fact-check Tweets, and to verify the accuracy of its fact-checks using historical data from Community Notes.
+The fact-checker is powered by OpenAI's GPT-3.5.

+To run this repository, for the first time:
+1. Clone this Git repo.
+2. Set up a Python virtual environment (venv).
+3. Install the packages in `requirements.txt`.
-To run this repository, you will need to create a file called '.env' with an OpenAI API Key and a Twitter Bearer Token.
-See .env.example for the correct formatting.
-See Slack for the Key and Token.
+4. Create a file called `.env` modeled after `.env.example`.
+Paste into that file the OpenAI API Key and a Twitter Bearer Token from Slack.

 This repository consists of the following files:
-1. `data.py` downloads Community Notes notes and ratings from Twitter, then performs merges and filters to clean the data.
-The first time you use this repository, you should use `data.py` to build your own version of `master.csv`.
-Once you understand what's happening inside `data.py` and the contents of `master.csv`, you can delete your own version and replace it with the group version of `master.csv`.
+1. `data.py` downloads Community Notes notes and ratings from Twitter, then merges and filters these files to clean the data.
+These files do not contain the text of Tweets themselves, as this is the proprietary data of Twitter and is not made freely available.
+Instead, we have purchased a subscription to Twitter's API plan, and `data.py` provides a function for fetching Tweet text using the API.
-2. `factchecker.py` takes in `master.csv` as an input, and writes notes and ratings for each tweet.
+2. `factchecker.py` writes notes and ratings for tweets.
+Its input is `master.csv`, and it saves a new version of `master.csv` for each new note or tweet.
+To help in the fact-checking process, it uses functions from `unfurl_links.py` and `websurfer.py`.
+3. `unfurl_links.py` helps us handle text with links in it.
+For links to other Tweets, it uses the Twitter API to fetch the tweet text.
+For links to images and videos embedded in Tweets, it returns: `WARNING: This tweet contains an image or video that cannot be displayed.` For links to all other websites, it usesthe `requests` package to fetch text from the linked website.
+Sometimes, the website has a paywall or otherwise does not return relevant text; we do not have error handling for this case yet.
+4. `websurfer.py` searches the internet for sources to inform a note or rating.
+The steps are: generate a search query, search via Google, loop through the results, determine whether each result is relevant, and summarize the relevant results.
+The summarized search results are returned to the factchecker.
-3. `parallel_factchecker.py` is a parallelized version of the file above.
+5. `parallel_factchecker.py` is a parallelized version of `factchecker.py` which allows you to generate many ratings or fact checks at once.
-4. `unfurl_links.py` helps us handle text with links in it.

-scans text to see if it contains links.
-If it contains a link, it fetches the content of the webpage and returns the text

-This repository consists of the following files.
+6. `fine-tuning.py` provides code for fine-tuning GPT-3.5 on historical Community Notes data.
+Our initial results with this method were mixed, and therefore we do not plan to prioritize it in our upcoming experiments.
+6. `utils.py` contains functions that are commonly used in other files, such as `call_gpt()` and `truncate_text()`.